cityblock/commons-starter-project/README.md

 ### Development

 Ensure you have copied from staging to local and have your user created in staging by another employee via Manager.
+Ensure you have a redis server running:

+    redis-server

 Then run:

     yarn run dev